Posts

 ✈️ BREAKING: Air India Dreamliner Crashes Shortly After Takeoff from Ahmedabad – Multiple Casualties Feared

 Ahmedabad, India | June 12, 2025 A catastrophic aviation disaster unfolded today when Air India Flight AI171 , a Boeing 787-8 Dreamliner , crashed just minutes after taking off from Sardar Vallabhbhai Patel International Airport en route to London Gatwick.
-The aircraft, carrying 242 passengers and 12 crew members , encountered an emergency shortly after liftoff at 1:38 PM IST.
-According to Air Traffic Control sources, the pilot issued a "Mayday" distress call seconds before the aircraft lost altitude and slammed into the Meghani Nagar residential area, causing widespread destruction, heavy smoke, and panic. 🔥 Scene of Devastation Eyewitnesses described the crash site as a war zone.
-Multiple buildings were damaged, and emergency crews—including fire brigades, ambulances, and six NDRF (National Disaster Response Force) teams—were dispatched within minutes.
-“There was a loud boom, followed by a massive fireball and black smoke rising above the houses,” said a local resident. ...
+The aircraft, carrying 242 occupants including 12 crew members , encountered an emergency shortly after liftoff at 1:38 PM IST.
+According to Air Traffic Control sources, the pilot issued a "Mayday" distress call seconds before the aircraft lost altitude and slammed into the Meghani Nagar residential area, causing widespread destruction, heavy smoke, and panic.
+Local media reported 33 persons on the ground have been killed in the accident, with 1 of the flight passenger survived the crash. 🔥 Scene of Devastation Eyewitnesses described the crash site as a war zone.
+Multiple buildings were damaged, and emergency crews—including fire brigades, ambulances, and six NDRF (National Disaster Response Force) teams—were dispatched ...

 Jet Blast: Understanding Hazards & Mitigation